The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Results

-\subsubsection{Gender and skill premia}
+\paragraph{Gender and skill premia}

-Table \ref{tab: decomposition2} presents the quantitative contributions of specific factor quantities to aggregate changes in gender and skill premia.
-The first and second columns report the actual and predicted values of changes in gender and skill premia, respectively.
-The rate of decline in the gender wage gap is greater for unskilled workers than skilled workers, while the rate of increase in the skill wage gap is greater for male workers than female workers.
-In this sense, the observed pattern of changes in gender and skill premia is consistent with the pattern predicted from the model.
+Table \ref{tab: relative_wages} presents the quantitative contributions of specific factor inputs to changes in the gender premium by skill and the skill premium by gender.
+The first column reports the observed changes in gender and skill premia, while the second column reports the sum of the changes attributable to factor inputs.
+These results are obtained without adjusting any parameters to match relative wages in the aggregate economy.
+The rate of decline in the gender wage gap is greater among unskilled workers than among skilled workers, while the rate of increase in the skill wage gap is greater among male workers than among female workers.
+From this point of view, the observed pattern of changes in gender and skill premia is consistent with the total contribution of factor inputs.

-The third to eighth columns report the changes attributable to ICT capital, the four types of labor, and non-ICT capital, respectively.
-When capital and labor quantities are normalized by the output, this period shows an increase in ICT capital and male and female skilled labor, no change in non-ICT capital, and a decrease in male and female unskilled labor.
-A rise in ICT capital owing to technological progress contributed to narrowing the gender wage gap and widening the skill wage gap.
-Meanwhile, a rise in skilled male and skilled female labor due to advances in educational attainment and female employment contributed to widening the gender wage gap and narrowing the skill wage gap.
-Consequently, whether the gender wage gap and the skill wage gap eventually increase or decrease depends on the outcome of the race between progress in ICT and advances in educational attainment and female employment.
+The third and fourth columns report the changes attributable to the factor complementarity effect and the relative quantity effect.
+The fifth to last columns report the changes attributable to each factor input.
+This period shows a substantial increase in ICCT capital and female skilled labor, a moderate increase in non-ICCT capital and male skilled labor, a small increase in female unskilled labor, and a small decrease in male unskilled labor.
+The increase in ICCT capital contributes to narrowing the gender wage gap and widening the skill wage gap.
+Meanwhile, the increase in male and female skilled labor contributes to widening the gender wage gap and narrowing the skill wage gap.
+Consequently, whether the gender (skill) wage gap narrows (widens) depends on the outcome of the race between progress in ICCT and advances in female employment (educational attainment).
+These results hold not only for the four wage gaps (skilled gender wage gap, unskilled gender wage gap, male skill wage gap, and female skill wage gap) reported in the first four rows, but also for the two aggregate wage gaps (aggregate gender wage gap and aggregate skill wage gap) reported in the last two rows.